sheldonjuncker/node-kubycat/README.md

 This might be useful if you only want to sync a one-off change to a pod and then exit.

 ### kubycat.sync.post-remote
+Default: `none`

 The `kubycat.sync.post-remote` option specifies a remote command to run in each pod after files have been synced.
 This is useful for running commands like `composer install` or `npm install` to install dependencies.

 With both `post-local` and `post-remote` you can use the `${synced_file}`placeholder to specify the path to the local or remote file that was synced.
 This is useful if you want to run a command on a specific file that was synced.

 ### kubycat.sync.notify
+Default: `false`

 The `kubycat.sync.notify` option can be used to send desktop notifications when syncing actions or other commands fail.

 ### kubycat.sync.on-error
+Default: `throw`

 The `kubycat.sync.on-error` option specifies what to do when a sync fails.
 The options are `exit`, `reload`, `ignore`, and `throw`.
-The default is `throw`.

 1. Exit: Kubycat will exit the Node process with a non-zero exit code.
 2. Reload: Kubycat will exit the Node process with a zero exit code.